Table of contents

 - an entrepreneur runs a one-person business; he purchases one Business Starter licence on Google Workspace and pays $5.2 per month;

-- a company consists of 10 employees and wants to give access to Google Workspace in the Business Standard package to all of them; its monthly payment is in total $108,
+- a 10 employees team wants to give access to Google Workspace in the Business Standard package to all of them; its monthly payment is in total $108,

-- a 100-employees company needs Business Standard accounts for its 80 employees and higher licences of Business Plus for 20 employees; its monthly payment is $1224 ($864 for the Standard accounts and $360 for the Plus accounts).
+- another 100-employees team needs Business Standard accounts for its 80 employees and higher licences of Business Plus for 20 employees; its monthly payment is $1224 ($864 for the Standard accounts and $360 for the Plus accounts).

 Here you’ll find more information about Google Workspace pricelist.